LoicBersier/Haha-yes/README.md

 nohup node index.js &
 ```

+To use dectalk on linux you will need
+1. Get dectalk
+2. install wine
+3. install Xvfb & run `Xvfb :0 -screen 0 1024x768x16 &`

 You can now use the python script [buildConfig.py](https://gitlab.com/LoicBersier/DiscordBot/blob/master/buildConfig.py) to build a config.json

 ## Built With